HackYourFuture/curriculum/README.md

 - Correctly write and use `variables`, `functions` and `loops`
 - Understand the `control flow`
 - Think like a programmer
+- Know what your `personal brand` is and how to make it professional

 ## Module #3 - [Browsers](https://github.com/HackYourFuture/Browsers)